 Due to EU gender neutral ruling, women no longer pay less for life insurance.

-As a result, traditionally women would pay lower monthly premiums than men for the same level of life insurance cover.
+As a result, traditionally women would pay lower premiums than men for the same level of cover.

-However, on 21st December 2012, the EU gender ruling was put in place to stop men and women paying different premiums for the same level of cover, based on gender.
+However, on 21st December 2012, the EU gender ruling was put in place to stop men and women paying different premiums, based on gender.

-Despite the UK leaving the EU, the gender-neutral ruling is expected to remain in place, meaning that gender will still not be taken into account.
+Despite the UK leaving the EU, the gender-neutral ruling is expected to remain in place.

 If you’re a mum, writing your life insurance in trust could be a very good idea and really benefit your dependants.

-The key benefits of writing your life insurance into trust:
+The key benefits of writing your life insurance in trust:

 - Avoid or minimise 40% inheritance tax, (over the £325,000 threshold)

-- Avoid the lengthy probate process, (for a quicker pay out)
+- Avoid the lengthy probate process, (for a faster pay out)

 - More control over who gets the money and when, (for example you may only want your children to receive the benefit after they turn 18).

-Statistically, you’re far more likely to fall critically ill during your working lives than to die.
+Statistically, you’re far more likely to fall critically ill during your working life than to die.

-The majority of life insurance policies now contain a terminal illness element as standard.
+The majority of life insurance policies now contain terminal illness cover as standard.

-This means if you’re diagnosed with an illness covered by your policy and are given less than 12 months to live, you’re eligible for an early pay out.
+This means if you’re diagnosed with an illness covered by your policy and given less than 12 months, you’re eligible for an early pay out.

-These funds could be used to fund expensive medical treatments, carry out necessary home adaptations or simply to enjoy your last days with your loved ones.
+These funds could be used to fund medical treatment, carry out home adaptations or simply to enjoy with your loved ones.

-Critical illness cover, on the other hand, is often sold as a standalone product, (although in some instances is included in your life insurance).
+Critical illness cover, in contrast, is often sold as a standalone product, (although can be included as part of your life insurance).

-Again this pays out if you’re diagnosed with an illness covered by the policy, although it does not have to be terminal.
+Again, it pays out if you’re diagnosed with an illness covered by the policy, although it doesn’t have to be terminal.

 This includes cancer, heart attacks and stroke.
-(If you make a full recovery, repayment of the lump sum is not required).
+(If you make a full recovery, you’re not required to repay the funds).